teacher-aj/HeschelCS/project_02_visualizing_datasets/README.md

    1. The python file that generates the plots

-   1. Any JSON/CSV files needed to reproduce the plots
+   1. Any CSV files needed to reproduce the plots

    1. A `README.md` markdown file that describes your project.